 Note: If you're offering assessments as part of a state contract, your deadlines may be different.
 Contact your state with questions about the deadlines for your school.

-For April administrations, requests must be submitted by February 28.
+For the April 28 administration, requests must be submitted by March 20.

 Tests That Don't Use EL Supports